Here is a one day in Venice itinerary specifically tailored for art lovers.

 I have also included lots of first-hand tried and tested practical tips to make your art exploration of Venice as easy and smooth as possible, especially, if this is your first visit.
 Two handy maps provide you with the exact locations of each sight covered in-depth or briefly mentioned here, too.

 I hope that you will make good use of this one day in Venice itinerary for art lovers.
 You can follow it as it is, expand on it, split it over several days or combine it with other interests that you may have.

 Venice has a lot to offer and it inspires you in many different ways.

 Enjoy the city of water and discover its art for yourself!

 More Helpful Venice Info for You

-Venice: Main Landmarks, Essential Tips, Hidden Gems, Nearest Airports, Venetian Carnival, Venetian Masks, Boats in Venice, Haunted Venice, Arco del Paradiso
+Venice: Major Landmarks, Essential Tips, Hidden Gems, Best Tours, Venetian Place Names, Nearest Airports, Venetian Carnival, Venetian Masks, Boats in Venice, Haunted Venice, Arco del Paradiso

 Day Trips from Venice: Venice to Padua, Venice to Verona, Venice to Milan, Venice to Lake Garda